 b.) the devotional commentary of a woman who, in the words of her brother,

 clung to and loved the Christian creed because she loved Jesus Christ.
 “Christ is God” was her one dominant idea.
 Faith with her was faith pure and absolute: an entire acceptance of a thing revealed—not a quest for any confirmation or demonstrative proof (p. liv, The Poetical Works of Christina Georgina Rossetti, William Michael Rossetti, ed.
 London: Macmillan & Co., Ltd, 1914);

-c.) the first verse-by-verse commentary on the Apocalypse written by a woman, which makes it of historical import for various fields;
+c.) the first verse-by-verse commentary on the Apocalypse authored by a woman, which makes it of historical import for various fields; and

 1. The Revelation of Jesus Christ, which God gave unto Him, to show unto His servants things which must shortly come to pass; and He sent and signified it by His angel unto His servant John:

 2. Who bare record of the word of God, and of the testimony of Jesus Christ, and of all things that he saw.

 “Things which must shortly come to pass.”—At the end of 1800 years we are still repeating this “shortly,” because it is the word of God and the testimony of Jesus Christ: thus starting in the fellowship of patience with that blessed John who owns all Christians as his brethren (see ver.
 9).

 More marvellous than many marvels subsequently revealed is that initiatory marvel, the dignity of Him Who ministers to His own servants.
 For God Almighty it is Who gives to Jesus Christ His Co-Equal Son a Revelation for man.
 It reaches us through Angel and Apostle, but these are the channel, not the fountain-head, as St. Paul writes to his Corinthian converts: “What hast thou that thou didst not receive? now if thou didst receive it, why dost thou glory, as if thou hadst not received it?”